eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 This panel shows the main information of the last entity clicked.
-This information differs depending on the kind of the entity. i.e. For a *DDS entity*, the *QoS* information would be shown, while for a *Process* it will be displayed the *pid*.
+This information differs depending on the kind of the entity. i.e. For a *DDS Entity*, the *QoS* information would be shown, while for a *Process* it will be displayed the *pid*.

 .. todo::
     Include a screenshot.

-For the explanation of this entities and the interaction with them refer to the section :ref:`info_panel`.
+For the explanation of this information refer to the section :ref:`info_panel`.

 .. _statistics_panel_layout: